presnick/ProgramsInformationPeople/_sources/Requests/requests_details.rst

            for h in p.history:
                print "  ", h.url, h.status_code

-Here's the ouput that is produced when I run that code.
+Here's the output that is produced when I run that code.

 .. sourcecode:: python